Associate Dictionary

 Generate Data

-This menu item allows generating a base of n cases in agreement with the probability law described by the active Bayesian network.
-It is possible to choose to generate the data as an internal database.
-We can also indicate the rate of missing values of the base and use the long name of the states if the database is written in a file.
-It is possible to generate a database with test examples by indicating the wanted percentage.
+This menu item allows generating a set of n cases in agreement with the probability law described by the active Bayesian network.
+It is possible to generate the data as an internal database.
+You can also indicate the missing-value rate and use the long name of the states if the database is written to a file.
+It is possible to generate a database with test examples by specifying the desired percentage.

-The states’ long name can be saved instead of the states’ name.
-If the user wants to save the continuous values, the numerical values will be created by randomly generating a value in each concerned interval.
-If the data are generated in validation mode, then the evidences are taken into account.
+State long names can be saved instead of state names.
+If the user wants to save continuous values, the numerical values are created by randomly generating a value in each corresponding interval.
+If the data are generated in validation mode, then the evidence is taken into account.

 Save Data

-This menu item allows saving the base associated with the network including the results of the various pre-processing that have been carried out within the Data Importation Wizard.
-If the imported database still contains missing values and if the selected algorithm to process the missing values is one of the two imputation algorithms (static or dynamic), then option will allow you to realize all your imputation tasks by saving a database without any missing values.
-Indeed, each missing value is replaced by taking into account its conditional probability distribution, returned by the Bayesian network, given all the known values of the line.
-If the database contains data for test and data for learning, the user can choose which kind of data he wants to save: only learning data, only test data or the whole data.
+This menu item allows saving the database associated with the network, including the results of the various pre-processing steps carried out within the Data Import Wizard.
+If the imported database still contains missing values and the selected algorithm to process missing values is one of the two imputation algorithms (static or dynamic), this option allows you to complete the imputation tasks by saving a database without any missing values.
+Each missing value is replaced by taking into account its conditional probability distribution, returned by the Bayesian network, given all known values of the row.
+If the database contains test and learning data, the user can choose which kind of data to save: only learning data, only test data, or the entire dataset.
 It is also possible to save only the data corresponding to the selected nodes.

-The states’ long name can be saved instead of the states’ name.
+State long names can be saved instead of state names.
 The numerical values in the database associated with the continuous nodes can be saved if they exist.
-If there is no numerical values associated with the database and if the option is checked, the numerical values will be created by randomly generating a value in each concerned interval.
-If the database contains weights, they will be saved as the first column in the output file.
+If there are no numerical values associated with the database and the option is checked, the numerical values are created by randomly generating a value in each corresponding interval.
+If the database contains weights, they are saved as the first column in the output file.

 Imputation